KayLerch/hadoop-summit-cooltech-voting/Readme.md

 ![Setup](./rpi/img/breadboard.png)

 How to wire the LED matrix to the J8 header of a Raspberry Pi is explained in this [wiring diagram](https://github.com/hzeller/rpi-rgb-led-matrix#wiring-diagram)
+If you're not familiar with the J8 pins [this](http://raspi.tv/wp-content/uploads/2014/07/Raspberry-Pi-GPIO-pinouts.png) might help you.

 ## Software set-up

-Solution is implemented and run with Python.
+Solution is implemented and runs with Python.
 Sources can be found in __./rpi__ folder.

 The Python scripts rely on __Python 3.4+__ and meant to run as daemons on a Pi.
-Once started they turn the Pi into an IoT edge computing device.
-What you need is not only a Pi but additional periphery connected to it.
+Once started they turn your Pi into an IoT edge computing device.

 1. Be sure you have the latest __[Raspbian image](https://www.raspbian.org/RaspbianImages)__ on your Pi